letstri/nixle/README.md

 ## Overview

 Nixle is a framework for building HTTP servers.
 It is designed to be simple, fast, and extensible.
-It is built on top of existing frameworks, such as Express, Fastify, and Nitro.
+It is built on top of existing frameworks, such as Express, Fastify, and Nuxt.

 - ✨ Simple and intuitive API.
 - 🚀 Supports multiple providers such as Express, Fastify, and Hono.